-There are plenty of tips to grow melons that you will hear when you tell people you are planting melons.
+There are plenty of tips to grow melons that you will hear when you tell people you are planting melons in your garden this year.
 One of the best is to remember that the soil should be slightly acidic – with a pH around 6.0 to 6.5.

-Melons are a warm season plant that truly enjoy average temperatures between 70 and 80 degrees F. After all danger of frost has left the area and after the ground is warmed, you can cultivate the area well and remove any sticks and rocks.
-Form small hills in the soil because melons are vining.
+Melons are a warm season plant that enjoy average temperatures between 70 and 80 F. (21-27 C.).
+After all danger of frost has past and the ground is warm, cultivate the area well and remove any sticks and rocks.
+Form small hills in the soil because melons are vining plants.

 How to Plant Melons